 Did you know?
 President Franklin D. Roosevelt made “Shangri La” his personal Catoctin Mountain retreat during World War II.
 Dwight Eisenhower later renamed it “Camp David” after his grandson.

 The 19th-century engineering feat nicknamed “The Grand Old Ditch” has become a hub of outdoor recreational activity, with biking, bird watching and mule-drawn barge rides.

-Those who planned and designed the C&O (Chesapeake and Ohio) Canal saw it stretching from the Potomac River near Washington D.C., to the Ohio Valley.
+Those who planned and designed the C&O Canal saw it stretching from the Potomac River near Washington D.C., to the Ohio Valley.
 Work commenced on July 4th, 1828, but the challenges and costs experienced were far greater than estimated.
 By 1850, the canal was complete from the mouth of Rock Creek in Georgetown to Cumberland in western Maryland.
 The canal never made it further west, with the Ohio River as its goal.
 Despite its problems, the canal was a busy waterway for the transport of coal and produce until it closed in 1924.
-Frederick County's portion of the canal includes historical sites such as the Monocacy Aqueduct and Catoctin Aqueduct, two of the 11 aqueducts built along the route, a lockhouse at Lander, plus the C&O Canal Visitor Center located in the same building as the Brunswick Heritage Museum.
+Frederick County's portion of the canal includes historical sites such as the Monocacy Aqueduct and Catoctin Aqueduct, two of the 11 aqueducts built along the route, a Lock House at Lander, plus the Brunswick C&O Canal Visitor Center located in the same building as the Brunswick Heritage Museum.
 Stay overnight along the canal by reserving a date at the Canal Quarters Lockhouse 28.

-On this tour, you will explore the quaint towns and villages of Carroll and Frederick counties, paying particular attention to the old Main Streets that were the hub of activity for each town and the surrounding countryside.
-These Main Streets are still busy places offering the atmosphere of bygone days along with an enticing variety of antique shops, country inns, and restaurants.
-The route takes you through the northern Frederick County towns of Emmitsburg, Thurmont and Libertytown to name a few..
+Explore the quaint towns of Frederick County, paying particular attention to the old Main Streets that were the hub of activity for each town and the surrounding countryside.
+Frederick County's towns are still busy places offering the atmosphere of bygone days along with an enticing variety of antique shops, country inns, and restaurants.

 Historic National Road